Need to brush up on your Irish slang? Here the top 80 most used Irish slang phrases.

 Example: He was effin’ and blindin’ nonstop

-Meaning: Polite swear word (for the F word)
+Meaning: Polite swear word (for the F word).
+Also used as an exclamation of disbelief.

 Example: Ah, just eff off, will ya